Department of Engineering Technology

 TECH 4374.
 Digital Systems.

-Solid state digital electronics from basic concepts to current industrial needs in terms of logic gates (all types), number systems counters (all types), registers (all types), sequential control circuits, and shift register generator.
-Prerequisite: PHYS 2425 or TECH 2370 either with a grade of "C" or better.
+This course covers solid state digital electronics from basic concepts to current industrial needs in terms of logic gates, number systems counters, registers, sequential control circuits, and shift register generator.
+Prerequisite: [PHYS 2326 and PHYS 2126] or TECH 2370 with a grade of "C" or better.

 Grade Mode: Standard Letter